How Far Is Florida from Ohio by Plane? An Easy Travel Guide

 Best Airport Pairs for Ohio to Florida Flights

-John Glenn Columbus International Airport is the busiest in Ohio and offers the most direct flight options to Florida.
-Direct routes to Orlando, Miami, Tampa, and Fort Lauderdale run frequently, especially in winter and spring when Ohioans head south in numbers.
+John Glenn Columbus International Airport is Ohio’s busiest hub and has the widest range of direct flights to Florida.
+You can fly nonstop to Orlando, Miami, Tampa, and Fort Lauderdale year-round, with more flights in winter and spring when Ohioans head south to escape the cold.

-Cleveland Hopkins International Airport has solid Florida connections, particularly to Orlando and Fort Lauderdale.
-If you’re coming from Akron, Canton, or anywhere in the northeastern part of the state, Cleveland is almost certainly your most practical airport.
+Cleveland Hopkins International Airport connects Northeast Ohio directly to Florida’s biggest tourist cities, especially Orlando and Fort Lauderdale.
+If you live in Akron, Canton, or anywhere in the northeastern part of the state, Cleveland saves you the drive to Columbus and usually wins on convenience.

 On the Florida End

-Orlando (MCO) handles the most Ohio traffic by volume, driven by theme park visitors.
-Tampa (TPA) is a strong alternative for Gulf Coast trips, often cheaper than Orlando and less crowded.
-Fort Lauderdale (FLL) is the budget-friendly alternative to Miami, served by Spirit, Frontier, and Southwest, and sits just 30 minutes from South Beach by car.
+Orlando (MCO) gets the most Ohio traffic, mostly from families heading to Disney and Universal.
+Tampa (TPA) is a smart pick for Gulf Coast trips, with fares usually cheaper than Orlando and a much less crowded airport.
+Fort Lauderdale (FLL) is the budget-friendly Miami alternative.
+Spirit, Frontier, and Southwest all serve the route, and South Beach is just 30 minutes south by car.

 Ohio to Florida: What Factors Affect Your Flight Time?